Shiangjun/SKEPTIAL/README.md

-# Skeptial: A tool for spatial query via Sketch (Group Engineering Project)
+# Skeptial: A tool for spatial query via Sketch

-Back-end Support for Skeptial.
+Back-end Support for Skeptial, A tool for spatial query via Sketch (Group Engineering Project)

 ## Architecture